Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/AdvancedIOS.md

 ---
 title: "Advanced iOS: Volume One"
-description: A comprehensive guide to mastering advanced iOS development techniques, focusing on real-world projects to implement features such as SiriKit, iMessage apps, rich notifications, and more.
+description: A guide to mastering advanced iOS development techniques, focusing on real-world projects to implement features such as SiriKit, iMessage apps, rich notifications, and more.

 sidebar_label:  Advanced iOS
 ---

-A comprehensive guide to mastering advanced iOS development techniques, focusing on real-world projects to implement features such as SiriKit, iMessage apps, rich notifications, and more.
+A guide to mastering advanced iOS development techniques, focusing on real-world projects to implement features such as SiriKit, iMessage apps, rich notifications, and more.

 <details>
 **URL:** https://www.hackingwithswift.com/store/advanced-ios-1